 A Source of Conflict

-The differing systems has caused many minor, and some major, conflicts between King and the landed nobility of Seinis.
+The differing systems have caused many minor, and some major, conflicts between King and the landed nobility of Seinis.
 These conflicts revolve around the centralization of power.
 The nobility see, correctly, that the system of the Departmentes will restrict their powers, and that the King is drawing all political importance unto his office.
 The nobility see the King's great palaces with their splendid and opulent gardens.
 They see themselves having fine parties at the King's gatherings, brought together, far away from their lands and wealth and seats of power, collected under the wing of the King like a mother hen gathers her chicks.
 The nobility feel it in their bones: the King means to render their offices nominal.

 It is a sad thing that the ensuing revolt against the centralization of power has been monstrous and, sometimes, bloody.
 Headed by the house of the Empress, the House of Cour da Lione, the nobles of the Kingdom of Seinis vie for greater and greater independent powers.
 It is only with great skill that the King continues to advance his will.
 The nobles are brought further into the Departmentes system; they are kicking and screaming all the way.
 But Robert VII the Strong is old, and his son is half the man he is.
 And in times of succession the Royal House will be weak.